 A geriatrician understands how one illness can affect a younger person one way, and a senior person another.
 They know the importance of social support and independent living that you often find in an assisted living option and are always in tune with preventive care and healthy aging

-There are a number of different reasons why you should see a geriatrician.
+There are some different reasons why you should see a geriatrician.

 Reason #1 – To Receive Caregiving Advice